jaredclarkgay/svc-matrioshka-brain/_posts/2015-5-13-meeting-the-brain.md

 I don't wanna die

 (Final verse)
-How can you define exactly what is alive?
+Who are you to say exactly what is alive?
-I don't think the universe needs you to survive.
+Organic or mechanical just one can survive
 I wanna live
 By myself
 Out in space